Episode 4: Who Needs Integration?

 Some scholars, including Malcolm Gladwell, think the Supreme Court overstepped in 1954 when it labeled segregated schools as "inherently inferior."
 There are plenty of examples of 100% non-white schools that have produced tremendous results.
 In college I recall reading David Brooks' 2009 New York Times column "The Harlem Miracle," which praised the Harlem Children's Zone schools specifically, and "no excuses" charter schools generally, for finally cracking the code on educating low-income children.

 This episode dives headfirst into that debate.
-It features two black scholars with a core disagreement about integration and two black New York City teens who attended very different high schools.
+It features two Black scholars with a core disagreement about integration and two Black New York City teens who attended very different high schools.

 Sources: